WebsiteBuuilder/Quiktracker/README.md

    REWARD_ROLE_ID=role_id_to_grant_on_threshold
    INVITE_THRESHOLD=3
    ```
-4. Register slash commands (global):
+4. Register slash commands:
    ```bash
    npm run deploy-commands
    ```
-   Global deploy is enabled.
-It may take up to 1 hour for commands to appear everywhere.
-   - You can also auto-deploy on startup by setting `DEPLOY_COMMANDS_ON_START=true` (see below).
+   By default we deploy to your guild for instant testing (set `GUILD_ID`).
+Global deploy is optional.
 5. Start the bot:
    ```bash
    npm start